 In Silvestre's version the entire verse addresses the monk.
 This means that in this case it's the monk who is »maistre«.
 He is told that he will never become an abbot because he is going to die.
 As the table shows, the text was the same in those books that were published in Geneva, 1500 (Silvestre had used a 1503-version).

-This and other changes, that in particular originates from the books of Geneva, will be studied more closely on two other pages.
+This and other changes, that in particular originate from the books of Geneva, will be studied more closely on two other pages.
 It is rather revealing when Silvestre's text is used in the more famous editions by Tisserand, Theodor Hoffbauer, Dufour and Chaney, without paying Silvestre the credit he is due.